Barbenheimer and Masculinity

 Warner Bros and Universal Pictures

-It provides insight into the film’s overall representation of masculine authority and power.
-Oppenheimer is admirably stark in its representation of the father of the atomic bomb, laying the groundwork over its 180-minute runtime so that we may go away with a complex understanding of this fascinating individual, thereby leaving it up to the audience to connect the dots for ourselves, casting our own assertions on how he should be regarded.
-That’s a very rewarding experience for an audience and one that only a gifted storyteller knows how to evoke.
+Oppenheimer is admirably stark in its representation of the father of the atomic bomb, laying the groundwork over its 180-minute runtime so that we may take our leave with a complex understanding of a fascinating individual and the moral and ethical implications of his factions, It encourages its audience to cast their own assertions on how he should be regarded - a very rewarding experience and one that only a gifted storyteller knows how to evoke.

 Oppenheimer’s poetic assertion of the atomic bomb as “a terrible revelation of divine power” is hauntingly accurate, and a link to the film’s source material written by Kai Bird, who referred to Oppenheimer as a modern version of the legendary Prometheus from Greek mythology, who defied the gods by stealing fire to give to humanity in the form of knowledge and civilization.

-Murphy’s Oppenheimer is one of few male characters in the film that seems almost reluctant to grasp what modicum of power they can, though, we are given glimpses into the man’s flirtations with chaos on several occasions.
-In particular, the scenes in which we witness him borderline interrogated by Roger Bobb (Jason Clarke) help us to acknowledge the burden of what he created against others who are quick to embrace it as an inevitability.
+Murphy’s Oppenheimer is one of few male characters in the film reluctant to grasp what modicum of power they can, however, we are given glimpses into the man’s flirtations with chaos on several occasions.
+In particular, the scenes in which we witness him interrogated by Roger Bobb (Jason Clarke) help us acknowledge the burden of what he created against those who are quick to embrace it as an inevitability.
 In many ways, this explains his lack of aggression against those who seek to victimise and alienate him.

 Through the female gaze, most of the male behaviour that Barbie witnesses when she leaves her home is problematic.
 Barbie’s first interaction with the Mattel CEO (Will Ferrel) and his board members results in her stepping into a lifesize display box to be shipped back home, a clear commentary on the objectification and suppression of women.

-We are told early on by Helen Mirren’s narrator that “Barbie has a great day every day, but Ken only has a great day if Barbie looks at him.”
-Ken’s existence is centred around Barbie’s attention, to the point where her perceived rejection is met with significant shame.
-His sense of self-worth is subsequently attached to this paradigm, as it is with all the Kens.
-Women are elevated in Barbie Land whereas men are suppressed.
+We are told early on by Helen Mirren’s narrator that “Barbie has a great day every day, but Ken (Ryan Gosling) only has a great day if Barbie looks at him.”
+Ken’s existence is centred around Barbie’s attention, to the point where her perceived rejection is met with shame.
+The film critiques hegemonic masculinity by suggesting that his sense of self-worth is subsequently attached to this paradigm, as it is with all the Kens.
 This pattern is only broken once he enters the real world with Barbie, where we see him utterly consumed by toxic masculinity and patriarchy.
 He then returns to Barbie Land, only to spread it in a quest for role reversal, grasping male domination.

-However, in its attempt to portray masculinity as a threat, the narrative is held back by its own pretence, representing masculinity as derogatory or rather simple.
-The threat they pose in the narrative is therefore essentially insignificant.
-Barbie easily evades the Mattel CEO and his board members, exposing their own folly, with their resulting pursuit lacking purpose in the narrative, while the Kens are easily undone when the Barbies manipulate their over-competitiveness for female approval.
+However, in its attempt to critique toxic masculinity in this manner, the narrative does feel held back by its own pretence.
+There’s an overriding simplification of masculinity that renders the threat the Kens pose largely insignificant.
+Barbie easily evades the Mattel CEO and his board members, exposing their folly, with their resulting pursuit lacking purpose in the narrative, while the Kens are easily undone when the Barbies manipulate their over-competitiveness for female approval.
 Their new principles and attempts at patriarchy are quickly disregarded as Barbies quite easily reclaim their supremacy.

-While Barbie and Oppenheimer both delve into the intricate realm of masculine authority, shedding light on the struggles surrounding societal perceptions of power and gender roles, the manner in which they do so differs considerably.
+While Barbie and Oppenheimer both delve into the intricate realm of masculinity, shedding light on the struggles surrounding societal perceptions of identity and gender roles, the manner in which they do so differs considerably.
 Oppenheimer, a portrayal of the complex figure behind the atomic bomb, delves into the implications of wielding god-like power, contrasting the perspectives of male authority figures in science, politics, and the military.

-Through the eyes of the titular character, "Barbie" strives to expose issues of objectification and toxic masculinity, offering it as a critical contrast to femininity in a manner that ultimately raises as many questions as it does provide insight.
+Through the eyes of the titular character, "Barbie" exposes the issues contained in patriarchy, female objectification, and toxic masculinity, offering it as a critical contrast to femininity - all in a manner that ultimately raises as many questions as it provides insight.

 Next